EV HOME CHARGING: THE FREE CHEAT SHEET

 The percent of new vehicles that must be zero emissions each year under ACC II is as follows:

-Washington not only joined ACC II, but has gone a step further.
+Washington State not only joined ACC II, but has gone a step further.
 It has enacted a law (see page 88) setting a target of 2030 for all new cars to be electric, with a mandate for all-of-government planning to meet the target.
 2030 is the earliest date in the nation for a state to phase out sales of new gas cars.

-US Gasoline Phaseout Map
+United States Gasoline Phaseout Map

 Gasoline Superuser Approach Note